How to generate a URL slug

 What is a URL slug?

 The human-readable page identifier in a URL, like my-first-post in example.com/blog/my-first-post.
-Good slugs are lowercase, hyphenated, letters and numbers only.
+Good slugs are lowercase, hyphenated, and made of letters and numbers only, so they stay readable and shareable.

 Should slugs use hyphens or underscores?

-Hyphens — Google treats them as word separators, while underscored words may be read as one token.
-Use underscores only when a system requires them.
+Hyphens, Google treats them as word separators, while underscored words may be read as one token.
+Use underscores only when a system requires them, such as some database keys or filenames.

 What happens to accents and special characters?

-Accents transliterate to plain ASCII (é → e), apostrophes are removed (don'tdont), and other symbols become separators.
+Accents transliterate to plain ASCII (é → e), apostrophes are removed (don't → dont), and every other symbol becomes a separator, leaving a result safe for any URL, filename or CMS.

 Can I convert many titles at once?

-Yes — one title per line in, one slug per line out, ready for a spreadsheet or CMS import.
+Yes, one title per line in, one slug per line out, ready for a spreadsheet or a bulk CMS import.
+It is the fastest way to slugify a backlog of posts or product names.